decred/dcrdocs/docs/getting-started/reading-list.md

 ---

 Welcome to the Decred rabbit hole.
-Below is a carefully curated selection of the best readings, podcasts, video recordings, and other materials to help newcomers take a deep dive into the various aspects of Decred.
+Below is a curated selection of the best readings, podcasts, video recordings, and other materials to help newcomers take a deep dive into the various aspects of Decred.